arcus/education_modules/docker_101/docker_101.md

 <div class = "warning">
 <b style="color: rgb(var(--color-highlight));">Warning!</b><br>

-Anyone can write and publish docker containers, so it is possible that someone could intentionally [use a container to spread malware](https://www.cyber.nj.gov/alerts-advisories/malicious-cryptojacking-images-in-docker-hub) (although we don't know of any documented cases of that actually happening within research communities).
+Anyone can write and publish Docker containers, so it is possible that someone could intentionally [use a container to spread malware](https://www.cyber.nj.gov/alerts-advisories/malicious-cryptojacking-images-in-docker-hub) (although we don't know of any documented cases of that actually happening within research communities).
-A more common problem is that docker containers may not be updated after they're published, which means some use old versions of software and operating systems and may be missing important security patches.
+A more common problem is that Docker containers may not be updated after they're published, which means some use old versions of software and operating systems and may be missing important security patches.

 When possible, use [Docker Official Images](https://docs.docker.com/docker-hub/official_images/), which are kept up to date and are very unlikely to have vulnerabilities.
 Note that the official images are built for very general-purpose containers, though, and are often not setup properly for research needs.